Drew Pritchard: The Salvage Hunter

 Drew Pritchard owns and runs a salvage and restoration business in Conway, North Wales.
-Salvage Hunter Drew, with his sidekick Tee, (a school friend), scoures the country for unusual and historical pieces to sell in his showroom back in Conway.
-His diverse and ever growing client list include Hollywood actor Jim Carrey and celebrity chefs Marco Pierre White and Jamie Oliver.
+Salvage Hunter Drew, with his sidekick Tee (a school friend), scoured the country for unusual and historical pieces to sell in his showroom back in Conway.
+His diverse and ever-growing client list includes Hollywood actor Jim Carrey and celebrity chefs Marco Pierre White and Jamie Oliver.
 He has also fitted shops for Ralph Lauren in America and Monaco, and Rive Gauche in Paris.
 Drew is truly passionate about the industry and loves to turn the items he buys back into something useful, breathing new life into the antiquities.
 He has an exceptional eye and buys unique and quirky pieces.
-He is an interior designers dream.
+He is an interior designer’s dream.
 Check out his site drewpritchard.co.uk.

 I had the pleasure of interviewing Drew and as a fan of the show, learnt a little more about what makes him tick.